shkschneider/git_scripts/DOCUMENTATION.md

 diff
 ----

 Shows current changes from Workspace to Index.
-Can you changes from Index to Staging Area using `--cached`.
+Can you changes from Index to Staging using `--cached`.

 > git diff